kassidyshedd/Winter-Project-BoogieBot/README.md

 * `actions\state`
   * The actions\state package is run directly on the ROBOTIS-OP3 robot.
 This package includes the `action_edit_node ` and the `action_play_node`.
 * `noetic_audio`
   * The noetic_audio pakage creates a docker container which hosts ROS1 Noetic.
-This package includes the the `identify_bpm_node`.
+This package includes the `identify_bpm_node`.

 ## License and Copyright Information
 The software included with ROBOTIS-OP3 comes is utilized in this project, some components modified and others unmodified.